-Since the beginning of the COVID-19 pandemic in the spring of 2020, the global workforce has experienced unprecedented transformation.
+Since the beginning of the COVID-19 pandemic early 2020, the global workforce has experienced unprecedented transformation.
 Companies were forced to innovate and adapt rapidly, and quickly embraced virtual work arrangements.
 Workforces are bound by geography less than ever before, and this new, borderless freedom is rewriting work dynamics for both workers and employers.

 Talent procurement strategies are also rapidly evolving to best engage this new workforce reality.
 How can organisations leverage global talent to stay ahead?
 It starts with understanding contingent workforces, valuing employees’ experiences, and focusing on diversity and inclusion initiatives to accommodate a diverse, globally distributed talent community.